Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             NCTC 8325":"Staphylococcus aureus".
                             (ptt_filename:header_ptt:STRING_name:Pubmed_name).
                             First one is the ptt file name.
-Second one is the header of gff files.
-If first line of ptt file has a comma, it will extract the string before comma as the header, ex: Helicobacter pylori 26695 chromosome, complete genome - 1..1667867.
-The header will be "Helicobacter pylori 26695 chromosome".
-If there is no comma in first line, the header will be the string before dash. ex: Helicobacter pylori - 1..1667867.
-The header will be "Helicobacter pylori".
+Second one is the header of ptt files.
+If first line of ptt file has a comma, please use the string before comma, ex:
+                            Staphylococcus_aureus_HG003 chromosome, complete
+                            genome - 1..2821337.
+The header will be "Staphylococcus_aureus_HG003 chromosome".
+If there is
+                            no comma in first line, the header will be the string before dash. ex: Staphylococcus_aureus_HG003 -
+                            1..1667867.
+The header will be
-                            Third one is for STRING database, and the fourth one is for Pubmed.
+                            "Staphylococcus_aureus_HG003".
+Third one is for STRING
+                            database, and the fourth one is for Pubmed.
 Of course, you can run the script for several strains at the same time.
-Before running it, please check the species file which located in ANNOgesic/input/database .If you didn't download the
+Before running it, please check the species file which located in ANNOgesic/input/database .If you
-                            file, please download it.
-You can use taxon_id, STRING_name_compact or official_name_NCBI to represent
+                            didn't download the file, please download it.
+You can use taxon_id, STRING_name_compact or
+                            official_name_NCBI to represent STRING_name.BE
-                            STRING_name.BE CAREFUL, if the name which you assigned has spaces, please put "" at two ends.
+                            CAREFUL, if the name which you assigned has spaces, please put "" at two ends.
 For the name of Pubmed, you can assign the name not so specific.
 If you assign a specific name, it may not be able to find the related literatures.
       --without_strain_pubmed, -n
                             If you want to retrieve pubmed without assign any strains, please turn it on.
 Default is False.